 Support the cause

-The caribbeancoral.org web app can be accessed from any device and can also be downloaded onto a smartphone.
+Coral Observer can be accessed from any device that has internet access.
+It can be used online or downloaded.
 As a progressive web app, it does not require anywhere near as much space or memory on your phone as a native app, and it won’t drain your battery either.

 Where does the data go?

-The Coral Observer Application (2021) A progressive web application for ecological data collection, www.coralobserver.com
+Mallon J, Leigh R (2021 ) Coral Observer: A progressive web application for ecological data collection, www.coralobserver.com, date accessed

 This platform was inspired by and designed to support the decades of research by dedicated scientists, technicians, and volunteers who have tirelessly observed coral spawning to build knowledge on the spawning times and frequency in the Caribbean.
 Their work has been compiled into useful calendars for estimating when to conduct your coral spawning observation.
 Check out the links below:

-Thanks to Coral Conservation Society for the fantastic video and infographic.
+Thank-you to the Coral Conservation Society for creating this short video and infographic on coral spawning.